jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-You can stand tall without standing on someone.
-You can be a victor without having victims.
+Life is the flower for which love is the honey.
-- Harriet Woods
+- Victor Hugo

-Updated on: [11/15/2022]
+Updated on: [11/16/2022]
 <!-- #quoteEnd -->
 </pre>